-The Wisconsin Energy Institute building will be a centerpiece of future clean energy systems research at the University of Wisconsin–Madison.
-The Institute will house cutting-edge research in advanced fuels, renewable energy and energy storage systems.
-The WEI building will bring engineers and biological and physical scientists together to create integrated clean energy systems that both increase energy efficiency and diversify the energy sector.
-Located directly next to the College of Agricultural and Life Sciences, the College of Engineering, and in close physical proximity to the College of Letters & Sciences and the new Wisconsin Institutes for Discovery, WEI is strategically placed within a new campus research corridor— one that is ideal for collaborative renewable energy research and the transfer of technology to applications.
+The Wisconsin Energy Institute building is a centerpiece of future renewable energy systems research at the University of Wisconsin–Madison.
+The Institute houses cutting-edge research in advanced fuels, renewable energy and energy storage systems.
+The WEI building brings engineers and biological and physical scientists together to create integrated clean energy systems that both increase energy efficiency and diversify the energy sector.
+Located directly next to the College of Agricultural and Life Sciences and the College of Engineering, and in close physical proximity to the College of Letters & Sciences and the new Wisconsin Institutes for Discovery, WEI is strategically placed within a new campus research corridor— one that is ideal for collaborative renewable energy research and the transfer of technology to applications.

-The WEI will be an energy-efficient research facility that reflects the clean energy advances being developed and will function as a nexus for UW-Madison energy research, training, outreach and technology transfer, positioning the institution to expand as a global leader in energy.
+The WEI is an energy-efficient research facility that reflects the clean energy advances being developed on campus, and functions as a nexus for UW-Madison energy research, training, outreach and technology transfer, positioning the institution to expand as a global leader in energy.

 Thanks to the expertise and dedication of our construction team, contractors and architects the Wisconsin Energy Institute building has been nominated for and won a number of awards: